 Version control is the management of changes to a document, file, or dataset.
-Versions may include: draft, preprint, ending publication, author accepted manuscript (AAM), version of record (VOR), updated or corrected, and even retracted.
+Versions of a document may include the following:

 Draft